 Principles of Training by Jack Daniels

-We use a dynamic stretching routine of the Lunge Matrix and Leg Swings at the beginning of every practice and before every race.
+We use a dynamic stretching routine of running drills and Leg Swings at the beginning of every practice and before every race.
 During summer conditioning, our core strengthening program is led by Coach Makayla Florence.
-During the season, we use the Core X core training routine and SAM training developed by Coach Jay Johnson at the end of each practice.
+During the season, we use an adapted version of SAM training developed by Coach Jay Johnson at the end of each practice.

 Easy or Conversation Pace runs build your aerobic energy system base, and are the foundation of any distance training program.
 Includes long runs.